Hugius/FabiEngine3D/doc/markdown/WORLD_EDITOR.md

 ## 5. Water

 - You can select/delete up to 1 water from the water editor.
-- The water height can be moved upwards and downwards
+- The water height can be moved upwards and downwards.

 ## 6. Models